-Gaining Experience
+Gaining Experience for the Future

-RCB students begin developing career-boosting skills long before graduation by engaging in project-based learning and internships, studying abroad and taking advantage of other opportunities.
 In 2022, the RCB managed 47 projects, engaging 372 students.
 Through those projects, some students were asked to participate in follow-up projects and some landed full-time positions.
 Sixty-eight RCB students created a marketing plan, studied supply chain and logistics, and provided human resources assistance for the Holy Grounds Coffee program at St. John of God Community Services in Westville.
 Clients with special needs roast, grind and package Holy Grounds coffee for sale to help support its goals to increase employment opportunities for adults with special needs.
 "Experiential learning is ingrained in Rowan University," said Stephen Kozachyn, director of experiential learning and project-based learning coordinator.
 "It has an economic impact, helping local community-based companies grow in terms of employment and profit."
 RCB students also cultivate a global mindset through travel to countries like Ireland, China, Hong Kong, Vietnam and Panama.
 Some will travel to Japan in 2023.
 Dr. Berrin Guner, professor, Marketing and Business Information Systems, has accompanied students to numerous regions, with a particular focus on Asia.
 Of U.S. students who study abroad, an overwhelming majority, roughly 65%, travel to Europe, she said.
 She seeks to draw attention to Asia and help students learn about this important market, which controls approximately 40% of the global economy and accounts for nearly 60% of the world population.
 During these trips, students study various aspects of international business, from marketing to supply chain, and interact and engage with foreign businesspeople.
 Cultural understanding will be important regardless of where students work after graduation.
 "Because our world is interconnected and the workplace is diverse, in almost all organizations people will have intercultural or diverse experiences through teamwork, customers, suppliers or leaders.
 It is critical to provide numerous opportunities for our students to develop a set of competencies so they can function effectively in those environments.
 Undoubtedly, a study abroad experience can help students transfer the skills acquired overseas to a work environment here in the United States," Guner said.
 Photos clockwise from upper left: Students gain a global perspective by studying throughout the world and develop career experience through project-based learning for industry and nonprofit organizations such as St. John of God Community Services.

-for the Future

-1,762

-RCB students completed 199 projects for local businesses (2018-2022)
+1,762 RCB students completed 199 projects for local businesses (2018-2022) RCB students completed supervised internships (2018-2022) of all graduating students

-1,273

-RCB students completed supervised internships (2018-2022)

-56%

-of all graduating students completed an internship (2022)